 Overall, the management systems in place ensured the service was effectively monitored and provided appropriate care and support to the residents.
 The inspector found that this centre provided person-centred care in a homely environment.
-However, improvement was required in the arrangements in place for suitable storage and infection prevention and control practices.
+However, improvement was required in the arrangements in place for suitable storage and in some infection prevention and control practices.

 The inspector reviewed a sample of residents' personal files.
-Each resident had an up to date comprehensive assessment of the residents' personal, social and health needs.
-Personal support plans reviewed were found to be up-to-date and suitably guide the staff team in supporting the resident with their needs.
-The residents were supported to access health and social care professionals as appropriate which included General Practitioners (GPs) and speech and language therapy.
+Each resident had an up to date comprehensive assessment of the their personal, social and health needs.
+Personal support plans reviewed were found to be up-to-date and suitably guiding the staff team in supporting the residents with their needs.
+The residents were supported to access health and social care professionals as appropriate.

-There were effective systems in place for safeguarding the residents.
+There were effective systems in place for the safeguarding of residents.
 The inspector reviewed a sample of adverse incidents occurring in the centre which demonstrated that incidents were reviewed and appropriately responded to.
 The residents were observed to appear comfortable and content in their home.

 There were systems in place for the prevention and management of risks associated with infection.
 However, the inspector observed some practices which required improvement.
-For example, in the bathroom of one house the inspector observed residents' personal basins to support with personal care stored on top of each other in the bath.
-The personal basins were observed to not be stored dry and there was no records of when the basins were cleaned.
-In addition, the inspector observed a resident's sling resting on the same bath and a damp mop inappropriately stored in the bathroom.
-These practices posed an infection control risk.
+For example, in the en-suite bathrooms of one of the houses the inspector observed residents' had personal basins used to support with personal care.
+At the time of the inspection, there was no records of the frequency of when the basins were cleaned.
+This practice posed an infection control risk.